gaiin-platform/amplify-genai-backend/README.md

 ## Overview

 This repository serves as a Mono Repo for managing all Amplify Lambda functions.
+It is part of a larger deployment for Amplify GenAI which can be found at https://github.com/gaiin-platform.

 ## Setup Requirements